Allen Matkins

 • Real Property Brokerage.
 Represented one of the Southwest’s largest real property brokerages in litigation alleging a violation of federal consumer protection statutes.

 • Lenders and Institutional Investors.
 Litigation alleging systematic violations of the Fair Credit Reporting Act.
-Represented national institutional investor in connection with revision of internal policies and procedures for compliance with new or revised consumer protection statutes.
+Represented a national institutional investor with revision of internal policies and procedures for compliance with new or revised consumer protection statutes.
 Represented lender in connection with action implicating Bank Secrecy Act and Gramm-Leach-Bliley-Act matters.

 • Telecommunications Business.
-Policies and procedures for compliance with new or revised consumer protection statutes.
+Advised regarding policies and procedures for compliance with new or revised consumer protection statutes.

 • California Bankruptcy Forum’s 26th Annual Insolvency Conference